The Propane Efficiency Checklist: How to Make the Most of Every Gallon

 - Improve Home Energy Habits – Small changes in everyday routines can help you spend energy more wisely throughout your home.

-- Consider Upgrading Your Propane Equipment – Learn when upgrading or adding propane appliances may support better efficiency and flexibility.
+- Consider Upgrading Your Propane Equipment – Learn when upgrading or adding propane appliances may support better efficiency and flexibility, plus how to size your tank for current and future appliance loads.

 Why Propane Efficiency Matters Year-Round